In-class Excercise: CSS

 CSS can do much more than select all elements of a type and style those.
 For example, notice that there are a few

-elements on a page, and in this case we only wanted to style the ones that are of classsign-label
+.sign-labelfor the selector instead ofspan?
+Because you generally don't want to style allspanelements on a page, and in this case we only wanted to style the ones that are of classsign-label. -

 There are two links (

-attribute on an element, just remember to separate them with semicolons (;
+styleattribute on an element, just remember to separate them with semicolons (;).
+Add another CSS property to the link'sstyleattribute now.

 Part 3: Add CSS to a Carto map